AI-ROS/ros_open_drawer_doors/ReadMe.md

 # Initial setup.

+This package only works if your robot has a node to detect AR Markers.

 ### Setting the ROS_IP and ROS_MASTER_URI.

 The first step is to connect to the Tiago robot.
 For this the following commands are used to set `ROS_IP` and `ROS_MASTER_URI`.